klaarnut/user-docs/en/glossary.md

 ## B
+**Backend Role**
+: The more permission 2 users, Administrator and Executive, that are accessible website admin area to edit content, update CMS and apps version, install and uninstall Apps.

 **Block**
 : The sub content area inside Section that you can edit separetedly even though they're inside the same Section.